 - Pathfinder eliminated most of the damage loops and frank abuses of 3.5, buffed melee and ranged physical damage so the warrior classes do most of the damage, and still results in this trope due to the prevalence of "Save or Suck" spells.
 In short, casters can shut down the enemy with spells that inflict status ailments so severe the warriors simply cut down the enemy like butter.
 For example, fail a save versus Blindness and your life expectancy can be measured in seconds.

 - The Dresden Files, using the FATE system, is tuned to encourage this.
 The Dresden world is one where people with normal human bodies throw around power that can level blocks, and in the books Harry usually has at least one near-death scrape per fight, so the game models this.
 It doesn't take much to inflict wounds or death on an opponent (barring Toughness abilities).
 One or two solid shots is usually enough to end a fight, and many battles boil down mostly to defending and maneuvering in order to set up those one or two solid shots.

 - Exalted seesaws between this and Padded Sumo Gameplay due to its lethality issues.
 It's trivially easy to throw an attack at someone that is absolutely certain to kill them instantly, resulting in whoever attacks first winning easily... unless the enemy uses one of the game's perfect defenses.
 Once everyone is using an impossible-to-bypass suite of perfect defenses, the game changes from Rocket Tag to Padded Sumo Gameplay, with no attack ever doing more than making the opponent pay a tiny amount of the game's equivalent to Magic Points.

 - The Old World of Darkness was little better.
-Since a character was stunned if they took more than their stamina in damage, and most weapons like a shotgun or a melee-focused character would do just that, whoever lost initiative had best just pray they made it out of the first round still able to take an action.
-Add this to a game system where the average damage for a shotgun was 4-5 health levels, taking wounds caused you increasing penalties to all actions, and you only had eight Hit Points to begin with, and combat was effectively over in a few rounds.
+Since a character gets stunned if they take more than their stamina in damage, and most weapons like a shotgun or a melee-focused character would do just that, whoever loses initiative had best just pray they made it out of the first round still able to take an action.
+Add this to a game system where the average damage for a shotgun is 4-5 health levels, taking wounds causes increasing penalties to all actions, and you only have eight Hit Points to begin with, and combat was effectively over in a few rounds.

-- Many also have "InstaGib" or "One Shot One Kill" mode where all players are given an overkilling weapon, making everyone effectively One Hit Point Wonder.
+- Many First-Person Shooters have "InstaGib" or "One Shot One Kill" mode where all players are given an overkilling weapon, making everyone effectively a One-Hit-Point Wonder.

 - High-level gameplay in the Disgaea series and other Nippon Ichi strategy RPGs.
-Due to the way attack vs. defence is calculated damage increases exponentially as levels rise, so more or less any battle over level 500 or so means you either kill your opponent in one shot or die in their response attack.
+Due to the way attack vs. defense is calculated damage increases exponentially as levels rise, so more or less any battle over level 500 or so means you either kill your opponent in one shot or die in their response attack.
 It's actually possible to take multiple hits in the fourth game by stacking defensive abilities, though.
 The fifth numbered game however tweaks the formula so that defense becomes viable no matter what by adding armor mastery and increasing a skill's level only lowers the SP cost.
 The Carnage Dimension outright punishes min maxing via the Carnage Tyrant evility.

 - Phantom Brave, which allots turns based on units' Speed stat instead of alternating between teams, goes one step further: in addition to being a game of one-hit kills, a sufficiently fast team can annihilate the enemy before they're able to make a single move.